-- Please contact the Professional Experience Office 9266 2166 for guidance upon initiating the At-Risk procedure.
-The contact details are at the front of this handbook. - Ideally the At-Risk procedures should be commenced at the halfway point during a placement, for example, in a three-week placement, this should be commenced no later than during the second week. - At Risk is an opportunity for the pre-service teacher, mentor teacher and supervisor to discuss progress, identify areas for improvement and to set out aspects that need to be improved if the placement is to be completed successfully.
-Please use the At-Risk form to guide this process. - The completed At Risk form should be signed by the pre-service teacher, mentor and supervisor.
+- Please contact the Professional Experience Office 9266 2166 for guidance upon initiating the At Risk procedure.
+The contact details are at the front of this handbook. - Ideally the At Risk procedures should be commenced as soon as issues are identified during a placement. - At Risk is an opportunity for the pre-service teacher, mentor teacher and supervisor to discuss progress, identify areas for improvement and to set out aspects that need to be improved if the placement is to be completed successfully.
+Please use the At Risk form to guide this process. - The completed At Risk form should be signed by the pre-service teacher, mentor and supervisor.
 Everyone should keep a copy of this form, and a completed copy should be forwarded to the Professional Experience Team. - At the end of the 5 days, the pre-service teacher, mentor and supervisor should meet and discuss the aspects set out on this form.
 If the pre-service teacher has managed to address these successfully, then they should be awarded a pass.
-If they have failed to address them, then a fail should be awarded. - The At-Risk process is not an automatic fail, it is a process to help the pre-service teacher, mentor and supervisor identify aspects that need improving and provide the pre-service teacher with an opportunity to improve their practices in order to pass their placement.
+If they have failed to address them, then a fail should be awarded. - Being placed on an At Risk status does not automatically imply a student will fail the subject.
+It is a process to help the pre-service teacher, mentor and supervisor identify aspects that need improving and provide the pre-service teacher with an opportunity to improve their practices in order to pass their placement.